Best Instant Coffee in 2023

 It’s obvious that the instant stuff is just different than the standard beans used to make coffee.
 The ground up kind may look somewhat similar, but it certainly doesn’t function the same way.

 Instant coffee is typically created using one of two different routes— the first way is made with a traditional cup of brewed coffee.
 It’s sprayed in a fine mist with incredibly hot and dry air.
-When those coffee droplets finally land, they’re the familiar flakey flecks we know and kind of, sort of, sometimes like.
+When those coffee droplets finally land, they’re the familiar flakey flecks we know and sometimes like.

-The second route makers take is freeze drying, which results in a shelf-stable coffee powder with just-add-hot-water directions.
+The second route is freeze drying, which results in a shelf-stable coffee powder with just-add-hot-water directions.
 It’s a reconstituted drink.

 Freeze dried drinks or food are the easiest to re-animate—all that’s required is water.
 If anyone else just imagined their morning cup of instant joe as zombie coffee beans, lazy Saturdays just got a whole lot more exciting.

 There are perks to instant coffee powder, though, primarily when it comes to shelf life.
-Ground coffee taps out at 5 months max, and even whole beans only last for 9 months or less.
+Instant coffee can last several months longer than whole bean pre-ground or coffee.

-If you’re not a daily drinker or just like to keep some handy in case the craving arises, a (well-sealed) container of instant coffee can last anywhere between two and 20 years forgotten in the back of your pantry.
-Put in the freezer, these flakes can supposedly last indefinitely.
+If you’re not a daily drinker or just like to keep some handy in case the craving arises, a well-sealed container of instant coffee can last for years (although we're not saying it will be the best cup you've ever tasted).